Apple Valley Guitar and Piano Academy

 KEYBOARD INSTRUMENT TYPES

-There are two types of keyboard instruments used for piano lessons/study: ACOUSTIC and ELECTRONIC.
+There are two types of keyboard instruments used for formal piano lessons: acoustic and electronic ("digital").

 Feature 1.
 88 full-size keys